ideawu/fifo_test/README.md

 # fifo_test
-Shows how to properly read and write FIFO on Linux
+Shows how to properly read and write FIFO(named pipe) on Linux